-David Chinnery Elected to Consecutively Serve on Two Missouri Bankers Association Boards
+David Chinnery Elected to Serve on Two Missouri Bankers Assoc.
+Boards

 BLUE SPRINGS, MO.
 (September 10, 2013) — David Chinnery, Adams Dairy Bank (ADB) president and CEO, has been elected to the board of directors for the Missouri Bankers Association (MBA) Service Corporation, a subsidiary of the MBA.
 He has taken his seat and attended his first meeting as a board member on August 6th.